Zechariah 6 – A King and Priest

 Then I answered and said to the angel who talked with me, “What are these, my lord?”
 And the angel answered and said to me, “These are four spirits of heaven, who go out from their station before the Lord of all the earth.
 The one with the black horses is going to the north country, the white are going after them, and the dappled are going toward the south country.”
 Then the strong steeds went out, eager to go, that they might walk to and fro throughout the earth.
 And He said, “Go, walk to and fro throughout the earth.”
 So they walked to and fro throughout the earth.
 And He called to me, and spoke to me, saying, “See, those who go toward the north country have given rest to My Spirit in the north country.”

 a.
 Four spirits of heaven: This means that these four chariots were actually four angelic beings sent from God.
-This means that these may not be exactly the same as the four horsemen of Revelation 6, but that the idea of their mission and purpose is similar.
+Therefore these may not be exactly the same as the four horsemen of Revelation 6, but the idea of their mission and purpose is similar.

 i.
 John Calvin said that these angels are compared to horsemen on chariots because “These ride swiftly as it were through the whole world to execute what God commands them.”
-If Zechariah had the technology of today he might picture the angels in fast cars or fighter jets, showing how swiftly and powerfully they move across the earth to accomplish God’s purpose.
+If Zechariah had reference to the technology of today, he might picture the angels in fast cars or fighter jets, showing how swiftly and powerfully they move across the earth to accomplish God’s purpose.

 b.
 To the north country: Two of the horses are focused on the north, where Babylon and Magog are.
-Nevertheless, each of the four extends to and fro throughout the earth.
+Nevertheless, each of the four also walks to and fro throughout the earth.

 c.
 Those who go toward the north country have given rest to My Spirit in the north country: God’s Spirit is only at rest when His enemies and the enemies of His people are judged.

 b.
-Heldai, Tobijah, and Jedaiah: Taking the meaning of the names (Heldai means robust, Tobijah means God’s goodness, and Jedaiah means God knows), McGee sees the intention that God knows that through His goodness, He will put His king on the throne, and He will do it in a robust manner.
+Heldai, Tobijah, and Jedaiah: Taking the meaning of the names (Heldai means robust, Tobijah means God’s goodness, and Jedaiah means God knows), McGee sees in the meaning of these names the sense that God knew that through His goodness, He would put His king on the throne, and He would do it in a robust manner.

 c.
-Make an elaborate crown, and set it on the head of Joshua: It was absolutely unusual to crown a high priest, because priests were never crowned as kings and kings were never priests.
+Make an elaborate crown, and set it on the head of Joshua: It was unthinkable to crown a high priest because priests were never crowned as kings and kings were never priests.

 i.
-2 Chronicles 26 tells the tragic story of King Uzziah who tried to function as a priest, and was stricken with leprosy to the end of his life.
-Through the history of Israel God commanded a separation between the religious and the civil leadership of Israel.
+2 Chronicles 26 tells the tragic story of King Uzziah who tried to function as a priest, and was stricken with leprosy until the end of his life.
+Throughout the history of Israel God commanded a separation between the religious and the civil leadership of Israel.

 “Then speak to him, saying, ‘Thus says the LORD of hosts, saying: